mikesturm/Kinetic/Projects.md

 - *Status & Notes*:
   <!-- STATUS-NOTES:P10 -->
-  (This section is under each project and is Editable and round trip– Text and edits entered here syncs as a note of Object ID: P10 in the Kinetic-ID-Index.csv - full overwrite only.)

   <!-- /STATUS-NOTES:P10 -->

 ### Inventory Report & Process (P8) <!-- Object ID: P8 -->